info-infoman/Android_AUW_launcher/README.md

 8) set in build.gradle classpath 'com.android.tools.build:gradle:3.3.0'
 9) After the gradle build completes, run the app on a compatible device.

+There are restrictions on the operation of NodeJS applications inside this folder:
+1) You cannot run child processes in any form (you may be able to figure out how to do this)
+2) Cannot run npm commands.

+All we can do is stop loops, close sockets, update files and require cache.

 # The main scheme of work
 ![Android_AUW_launcher](https://github.com/info-infoman/Android_AUW_launcher/blob/master/unknown.png?raw=true)

 # we need module(work plan):
+0) The main module that will update and restart all the modules listed below based on the logic described above.
 1) bitcoin-net for connect to peer https://github.com/mappum/bitcoin-net and add some rule for xcn
 2) blockchain-download  for load blockhead abd full blocks(for xcn last 10k) https://github.com/mappum/blockchain-download and add some rule for xcn
 3) blockchain-spv for check and load block to db https://github.com/mappum/blockchain-spv add some rule for xcn witch full blocks(for xcn last 10k)